otrv4/otrv4/otrv4.md

 #### Publishing Prekey Ensembles

-For starting a non-interactive conversation, a party must publish to an untrusted Prekey Server these values:
+For starting a non-interactive conversation, an user must publish to an untrusted Prekey Server these values:

 - A User Profile (`USER-PROF`)
 - A Prekey Profile (`PREKEY-PROF`)
 - A set of prekey messages

-A party only needs to upload its User Profile and Prekey profile to the untrusted Prekey Server once for every long-term public key it locally has.
+An user only needs to upload its User Profile and Prekey profile to the untrusted Prekey Server once for every long-term public key it locally has.
 This means that if Bob uploads 3 long term keys for OTRv4 to his client, Bob's client must publish 3 user profiles and 3 prekey profiles.